Teradata/ai-unlimited-docs/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ## Review and create the stack

 1. Review the template settings.
-2. Select the check box to acknowledge that the template will create IAM resources.
+2. Select the checkbox to acknowledge that the template will create IAM resources.
 3. Select **Submit** to deploy the stack.<br />
 On the **Events** tab, you can monitor progress.
 When the status of all the resources is `CREATE_COMPLETE`, the manager is ready.